By Ed Staskus

 It wasn’t a lodge, not nearly, but it was on the Cheat River.

 On Saturday morning we drove down the mountain into Elkins to the crafts, arts, and music fair at the Elkins City Park, on 9 acres dotted with 300-year-old oaks.
 As I searched for parking Vera’s stomach began to grumble, and she quickly spied a run-down-looking good-food-looking diner called Scotty’s.

-“There’s a parking spot,” she said, pointing.
+“Frank, there’s a parking spot,” she said, pointing and pointing.

 Scotty’s was full of people eating breakfast.
 We got the last Formica-topped table in a back corner.
-Across from us a Metallica tee-shirted teenager wearing a backpack was explaining to his girlfriend and her mother how nice his new apartment was.
+Across from us a Metallica tee-shirted teenager wearing a scruffy backpack was explaining to his girlfriend’s mother how nice their new apartment was.

-Three large and sweaty women were doing the cooking in an open kitchen and one woman was doing all the waiting.
+Three big sweaty women were doing the cooking in an open kitchen and one small woman was doing the waiting.
 She was quicker than grease off a b-b-q biscuit.
-“Ya’ll ain’t from around here, are ya?” she asked, tossing menus down on the table and pouring us coffee without breaking stride.
+I looked up and there she was.

 Afterwards at the craft fair, while talking to a fiddle-maker at one of the booths, we mentioned eating at Scotty’s and how good it was.
 “If that ain’t true,” he said, “grits ain’t groceries, eggs ain’t poultry, and Mona Lisa was a man.”